-6 mess-free recipes for making Mom breakfast in bed
+6 easy, mess-free recipes to make Mom breakfast-in-bed on Mother's Day

 Method:

-Heat frozen mini pancakes, then skewer them onto 6-inch decorative skewers alternating them with fruits.
-Drizzle them with maple syrup and serve with yogurt for dipping.
+Heat up frozen mini pancakes following the directions on the product packaging, then skewer them onto the decorative skewers.
+Alternate the pancakes with pieces of fruit.
+Drizzle with maple syrup and serve with yogurt on the side for dipping.

 3. Pancake Dippers